codalab/codalab-competitions/README.md

     ./manage syncdb --migrate
     ./manage config_gen

-In development, CodaLab uses Less to generate CSS, which can be painfully slow.
-To turn this off, edit `codalab/codalab/settings/base.py` and make the following change:
+If you want to use CodaLab in offline mode (this downloads MathJax):

+    ./manage prep_for_offline

+Add this to your `codalab/codalab/settings/local.py` file:

-    COMPILE_LESS = True
+    LOCAL_MATHJAX = True

 Start the web server: